transloadit/uppy/.github/CONTRIBUTING.md

 Other things to keep in mind during release:

 * When doing a minor release below 1.0, or a major release >= 1.0, of the `@uppy/core` package, the peerDependency of the plugin packages needs to be updated first.
 Eg when updating from 0.25.5 to 0.26.0, the peerDependency of each should be `"@uppy/core": "^0.26.0"` before doing `npm run release`.
+* When publishing a new package, publish it manually first with `npm publish --access public`, since by default `@`-prefixed packages are private on NPM, and Lerna will fail.

 After a release, the demos on transloadit.com should also be updated.
 After updating, check that some things work locally: